King Charles warns scourge of war has returned to Europe

 He said Europe's security had been threatened, but praised how the UK and Germany had "responded decisively" and shown "vital leadership".

+The King was pitching his speech to the home crowd, but he seemed relaxed and appeared to be enjoying making his own mark in this first overseas trip as head of state.

-The King also made some cultural references about electronic pop band Kraftwerk, Monty Python and the Beatles during his speech, which were met with laughter.
+He also made some cultural references about electronic pop band Kraftwerk, Monty Python and the Beatles during his speech, which were met with laughter.
+Whether the King really did have Kraftwerk albums or it was a speechwriter hitting Google - it will never be known.

-He noted that the first Shakespeare association was established not in England, but in Weimar, and the music of George Frideric Handel would be playing at his coronation in May.
+The King noted that the first Shakespeare association was established not in England, but in Weimar, and the music of George Frideric Handel would be playing at his coronation in May.

 "The web of cultural connections is as strong as ever," he said, adding that over the last 50 years "we have laughed together - both at each other and with each other".